We may earn affiliate commissions for the recommended products. Learn more.

 KeePass compatibility and ease of use

-KeePass has a steep learning curve, especially for beginners who haven’t used offline password managers.
+KeePass can be quite difficult to get into.
+It has a steep learning curve, especially for beginners who haven’t used offline password managers.
 Personally, I had no trouble utilizing KeePass’ standard features because this wasn’t my first time using such software.
 But I can understand if others have difficulty getting used to such a hands-off password manager that puts you in the driver’s seat.

 Installing KeePass on Windows is pretty straightforward if you’ve installed other Windows apps.
-The potential usability issues begin once you open the KeePass app, which I’ve described previously.
-Basically, you see an empty interface without any indication about what you should do.
-I understood I had to create a database file for my passwords, but I think it would be nice to include a basic prompt to nudge users to do that themselves.
+The potential usability issues begin once you open the KeePass app.
+Basically, you see an empty interface without any indication of what you should do.
+I understood I had to create a database file for my passwords, but I think it would be nice to include a basic prompt to nudge users in the right direction.
 This would significantly help new users who aren’t experienced with such old-school offline password managers.

 Naturally, things get more complicated if you want to utilize KeePass’ advanced features like automation and triggers.
 Each standard feature also includes many customization options, but playing with them isn’t necessary if you don’t understand what they do.
 That was my approach while testing KeePass, and I didn’t feel like I was missing out on some crucial features.
 Plus, since the KeePass Help Center is so extensive, I was confident I could find additional information about any feature.